jozu-ai/kitops/README.md

 ### Reporting Issues and Suggesting Features

-Your insights help Kit evolve as an open standard for AI/ML.
+Your insights help KitOps evolve as an open standard for AI/ML.
 We *deeply value* the issues and feature requests we get from users in our community :sparkling_heart:.
 To contribute your thoughts,navigate to the **Issues** tab and hitting the **New Issue** green button.
 Our templates guide you in providing essential details to address your request effectively.

 ### Joining the KitOps Contributors

-We ❤️ our Kit community and contributors.
+We ❤️ our KitOps community and contributors.
 To learn more about the many ways you can contribute (you don't need to be a coder) and how to get started see our [Contributor's Guide](./CONTRIBUTING.md).
 Please read our [Governance](./GOVERNANCE.md) and our [Code of Conduct](./CODE-OF-CONDUCT.md) before contributing.

 ### A Community Built on Respect